Real-World Example

 # fnox: +4 DATABASE_URL, JWT_SECRET, STRIPE_KEY, SENDGRID_KEY

-npm run dev # Just works!What We Achieved
+npm run dev # Just works!File Structure

 my-api/